-Sometime in the 19th Century, Francois Gouin decided to move to Hamburg to learn German.
+Sometime in the 19th century, Francois Gouin decided to move to Hamburg to learn German.
 While there, he memorised a German grammar book and a table of 248 irregular verbs.
-Gouin then went to the academy where he very quickly learnt that he could still not understand anything.
+To test his abilities Gouin then went to the academy, where he very quickly learnt that he could still not understand anything.

 Seemingly undeterred, Gouin threw himself into memorising more words, more grammar rules and trying the classical, grammar translation method.
 If the accounts are correct, Gouin memorised a dictionary of 30,000 words!
 The results were however always the same.
 Gouin could not understand his German interlocutors.

 It may seem surprising to us nowadays that Gouin did not make many efforts to learn through speaking with the local population.
 He did try this on at least one occasion in fact, but he found that he was laughed at, which was (as it is today) very demotivating.

 As you might expect, Gouin returned to France disappointed.
 However, it is here that Gouin developed his approach.
 While he had been away, his three year old nephew had started to acquire French.
 Naturally, Gouin was curious how a child could learn their first language so effectively, while he had struggled and ultimately failed in a second language.

 Gouin observed his nephew on a trip to a mill.
 He noticed that the boy would ask for the name of everything, contemplate this silently and later use these labels with anyone who would listen or just with himself.
 And so it is that Gouin concluded that language learning involves turning perceptions into conceptions, using language to represent the world around us.
 It is not an abstract set of conventions, but a way to organise our experience and understanding.

 In Gouin’s series method, language is presented and learnt as a sequence of related events on a particular situation.
 As far as possible, Gouin would use gestures and actions to get across meaning.
 For example, in the first lesson, the following sequence would be taught: